-Healthy labor markets, generally, have private sector breadth readings around 60, a far cry from September's 52.9 reading.
+Healthy labor markets generally have private sector breadth readings around 60.

 Small Business Blues

 Small businesses are highly cyclical entities that have an outsized impact on the overall job market.
 If small business weakness provides any clue, unemployment should head to the high 4% range in the near term.